Where is Florianopolis

 famously, surfing.
 The only drawback of this time

-of year is that the island at times gets overcrowded,
+of year is that the island at times can get overcrowded,

 particularly during the weeks of New Year’s

-and Carnaval, when prices also go up quite a bit.
+and Carnaval, when prices for airfare and accommodations also go up quite a bit.
 Since

 the island’s infrastructure and roads were not